Zgell/garter/README.md

 ## To-Do List
 - ~~Define the self-replicating region rigidly~~
-- Add code so file can read itself and replicate a specific part of the code in other target files
+- ~~Add code so file can read itself and replicate a specific part of the code in other target files~~
 - Add a discrete payload section so that users can add an effect to the code on top of self-replication
+- Optimize the replication process, as it currently requires storing the entire target file in memory, making larger files harder to infect